 “Crumble” has a dark grungy sound, a song of bitter defiance.
 The video, directed by Jonathan King, is shot in sepiatone, filmed in an old rusty building.
 The lighting is dramatic, giving Damien plenty of opportunities to pout and sneer his way through the lyrics.

 When we see the band, it’s only briefly and they’re left lurking in the shadows, a distant blur.
 But given that the song is about someone who’s succeeded against expectation, perhaps it’s better that the emphasis is on Damien, the man alone.

-It’s a really good looking video – something that I’ve come to recognise as a hallmark of director Jonathan King.
-He has an eye for sophistic, artistic mise-en-scene.
+It’s a really good-looking video – something that I’ve come to recognise as a hallmark of director Jonathan King.
+He has an eye for sophisticated, artistic mise-en-scene.
 (OMG, I just used “mise-en-scene”.
 Well, I have to put my tertiary education to use.)

 Best bit: the awesome setting for the guitar solo – a grungy concrete platform.

 In a Wellington flat, a group of young people sit around a kitchen table.
 They’re cracking open fortune cookies, sharing coffee and having a very involved conversation.
 Meanwhile in the adjacent lounge, Cinematic are sitting around performing the song, an upbeat folk number, not unlike their Christchurch peers the Holy Toledos.